nayan888/Scaling-and-Converting-images/README.md

-This code is for a simple image processing using Python pillow library.
-It rotate a image 90 degree clockwise and resize the image as 128x128.
+This code is for simple image processing using the Python pillow library.
+It rotates an image 90 degrees clockwise and resizes the image as 128x128.
-This code is part of an assesment of course <b>Automating Real-World Tasks with Python<\b> on Coursera.
+This code is part of an assessment of the course Automating Real-World Tasks with Python on Coursera.